enigmazero-net/SEO/README.md

 ## Requirements

 - Python 3.10 or newer
-- Firefox browser for Selenium
 - The Python packages listed in `requirements.txt`
+- Playwright must download its browser binaries (see Setup)

 Optional features require additional libraries as noted below.